 FERC to issue environmental assessment for Dominion Cove Point LNG export project on May 15

-RICHMOND -- Dominion reported that Federal Energy Regulatory Commission (FERC) will issue its Environmental Assessment for the Dominion Cove Point LNG liquefaction and export project on May 15.
+RICHMOND -- Dominion reported that Federal Energy Regulatory Commission (FERC) will issue its Environmental Assessment for the Dominion Cove Point LNG liquefaction and export project'>project on May 15.

 "We are pleased to reach another important milestone in the development of a project that has very significant economic, environmental and geopolitical benefits," said Diane Leopold, President of Dominion Energy.
 "Dominion is dedicated to constructing a safe, environmentally compatible and reliable export facility that will be an asset to the community, state and country.

 "The proposed export facility will be within the 131-acre footprint of the LNG import facility, which has been in Calvert County for 40 years.
 No new pipelines, storage tanks or piers are needed at the facility.
 The company needs about 50 permits and approvals before construction can begin.